NuBrakes Blog Brake Fluid Flush: Five Signs You May Need One Image

-When the vehicle uses a disc brake system, that fluid travels to brake caliper pistons.
+When the vehicle uses a disc brake system, that fluid travels to the brake caliper pistons.
 These hydraulic pistons squeeze brake pads against the wheel rotor to create friction and stop the vehicle.

 In a drum brake system, pressurized brake fluid forces a set of brake shoes against drums to stop the wheels.